 1. Treating the canvas like a checklist

-Many groups see the 10 boxes (including intent) and try to race through them, then declare themselves finished.
+Many groups see the nine boxes and try to race through them, then declare themselves finished.
 They missed the point.

 There are no prizes for being fast, the aim is to understand the connections and relationships between the boxes.